Saint's Row IV - Review

 One of the few new areas of the game

 However, this time it's just a digital version of Steelport.
 Here, you must harness the power of the digital world and take out the aliens from within their own simulation.
-Essentially, the plot Saints Row IV is borrowing a lot of ideas from The Matrix, and it's certainly not afraid to show it.
+Essentially, the plot of Saints Row IV is borrowing a lot of ideas from The Matrix, and it's certainly not afraid to show it.
 You and the rest of the crew are on the run on a spaceship, jumping into the Matrix and causing chaos in the hopes that doing so will allow you to free humanity from the alien threat.

-I liked The Matrix when it first came out, that fact did not help me get invested in the story of Saints Row IV.
+I liked The Matrix when it first came out, but that fact did not help me get invested in the story of Saints Row IV.
 Aside from a few returning characters, most of them are not nearly as interesting or memorable as the last time around.
 Something about almost everything taking place in the digital world also completely removed my commitment to the events that transpired.
-Yet, like The Matrix, I didn't want to spend much time in the real world and preferred to be where the primary action was with all the super powers and ridiculous content was.
+Yet, like The Matrix, I didn't want to spend much time in the real world and preferred to be where the primary action was with all the superpowers and ridiculous content.
 All things considered, the main plot points of the story didn't go in very interesting directions.
 I honestly don't remember much that captured my attention, which is a huge contrast to the last game.

 This all seems pretty familiar

 Saints Row: The Third was an orchestrated and polished train of thought that was crafted, developed, and paced exceptionally well.
 The introduction of new mechanics came at a speed that rarely felt rushed or slow.
 The big story missions were spectacles with exciting set-pieces and a great use of music.
 They even had decisions in the game that were legitimately difficult simply because of how great or funny the perks were.
 Somehow, Saints Row IV managed to lose a lot of the finesse in its storytelling that shined in the last game.
-It retread some great moments from the last game in ways that just felt cheap and ditched some of the intriguing story-based choices had significant impacts on the gameplay.
+It retreads some great moments from the last game in ways that just felt cheap and ditched some of the intriguing story-based choices that had significant impacts on the gameplay.
 Aside from the They Live reference with a special cameo performance late in the game, I can't say there are many moments that significantly improved my experience or made my jaw drop.
 Unfortunately, even this funny moment was ruined by some performance issues, which we'll get to later.

 Still, I don't want to just speak badly of Saints Row IV.
-The focus they added to the certain returning characters (mainly Kinzie) make for at least some entertaining interactions.
+The focus they added to the certain returning characters (mainly Kinzie) makes for at least some entertaining interactions.
 A few new characters are added to the Saints, as well as some who were in the earlier games but I didn't know because they were absent in The Third.
 Since I haven't played the first two Saints Row games, I likely missed plenty of jokes and references, but it wasn't much of a big deal in terms of the stories they were telling.
-For the most part, the character side-stories and interactions work.
+For the most part, the character side stories and interactions work.
 They just end up falling flat in certain ways or just feel a little pointless.
 The new characters don't add as much personality or drama as you might want and the returning characters are sometimes saddled with recycled jokes, which are far less funny the second or third time around.
 Ultimately, Saints Row IV's story has its funny and epic moments, but it ends up being somewhat forgettable and only serves as a backdrop to upping the crazy on your abilities in the gameplay.

 Gameplay

 Saints Row: The Third was the last open-world, sandbox game I played that I really enjoyed.
 The developers took some risks with their design and made some really smart choices that gave the game a ton of fun, raucous insanity that built to a boiling point by the end.
-The progression of weapons, perks, and upgrades for your character were designed around making you an unstoppable lord of your own mafia with superhuman resilience to damage.
+The progression of weapons, perks, and upgrades for your character was designed around making you an unstoppable lord of your own mafia with superhuman resilience to damage.
 Saints Row IV replicates the superhuman part and cranks up the potential, without making significant improvements to the overall combat.
 In fact, some of the choices they made to the gameplay contradict some core features of the game.

 No need for cars, ever again.

 It doesn't take long for you to end up in the simulated city of Steelport.
 About as quickly as you arrive in the Matrix, you lose the point of ever needing a car again.
 I think the total time I spent in a vehicle by the time I was done playing was less than 30 minutes.
-Considering how Saints Row used to be a clone of the Grand Theft Auto series (it's in the name), it seems a little ironic you are immediately given super powers that render cars completely pointless.
+Considering how Saints Row used to be a clone of the Grand Theft Auto series (it's in the name), it seems a little ironic you are immediately given superpowers that render cars completely pointless.
 You don't even need them for the music anymore, because you can just turn on the radio from your weapon menu and listen to the station of your choice.
 Unfortunately for me, I didn't like my choices of music as much, as the variety significantly dropped in this installment.
 But we get a whole station for Rasta music, so yippee...
 I guess.

 Even though they break the core mechanics of the Saints Row games, the superpowers can be fun, when they feel effective.
 The mobility powers, such as running, jumping, and flying through the city are satisfying.
 However, the process of upgrading these powers among others involves collecting power orbs.
-I don't like half-assed collectables in games, especially when there are thousands to find.
-Some games make collecting objects meaningful, or at least the number objects is reduced to a more tolerable total.
-Doom is littered with secrets and collectables, but the total in Doom is significantly less than Saints Row IV.
+I don't like half-assed collectibles in games, especially when there are thousands to find.
+Some games make collecting objects meaningful, or at least the number of objects is reduced to a more tolerable total.
+Doom is littered with secrets and collectibles, but the total in Doom is significantly less than in Saints Row IV.
 I was immediately dismayed to find that Saints Row IV was mimicking Crackdown in how it forced players to go on an extensive Easter egg hunt to improve their character's superpowers.

 Again: NO. NEED.
 FOR.
 CARS.

 While I may have just praised the superpowers for being fun, there was still plenty left to be desired.
 They give you a variety of offensive abilities to use, such as telekinesis and energy blasts of different element types.
 However, those abilities were typically just an assist to your primary combat methods.
 Even fully upgraded, the fireballs I threw weren't very effective.
 It made more sense to just focus on using the guns (the core mechanic of the game) than to even bother throwing a fireball at an enemy, simply because of how flaccid the superpower felt.
-To make an X-Men analogy, I wanted to be Dark Pheonix, but I felt like Jean Grey.
+To make an X-Men analogy, I wanted to be Dark Phoenix, but I felt like Jean Grey.
 There were powers I had that put me above my enemies, but I still felt a bit limited in a game series that was known for getting ridiculous in its power-trip experiences.

-Despite the fun one might have in using the super powers, they are nonetheless impotent and you have to rely on your guns to resolve your confrontations.
-The shooting in Saints Row: The Third was great experience, but, somehow, it doesn't feel as good here.
+Despite the fun one might have in using the superpowers, they are nonetheless impotent and you have to rely on your guns to resolve your confrontations.
+The shooting in Saints Row: The Third was a great experience, but, somehow, it doesn't feel as good here.
 I'm not sure what happened, but not many guns have much oomph to them; I had to upgrade them multiple times to make my character much of a threat.
 It wasn't until I had maxed out the upgrades on three of the gun types that I started to really have fun with the shooting.
 The combat felt like a chore through most of the game until I got the singularity gun with infinite ammo.
 Even with all my complaints, shooting black holes in the middle of the street that sucked up everything in sight was pretty damn fun.

 Presentation

 The somewhat recycled and unpolished nature of the storytelling leads me to believe that Saints Row IV was rushed.
-The gameplay contradictions and uninspired inadequacies of the superpowers leads me to believe the game was rushed.
+The gameplay contradictions and uninspired inadequacies of the superpowers led me to believe the game was rushed.
 However, nothing more clearly illustrates that a game was rushed by having a high bug count, and Saints Row IV is a buggy mess.
 QA is often late in a game's development cycle, and if there isn't enough time before the promised release date, bugs aren't fixed.
 Bugs will happen in any game, especially an open-world sandbox game, and it's not like I can't still enjoy a game with its fair share of bugs.
 Saints Row: The Third had its share of glitches.
 Saints Row IV gets away with some of its glitches because it's got its own intentional bug gimmicks going on, sometimes making me wonder if the bugs I was seeing were intentional.

 Nonetheless, plenty of bugs I saw were irrefutable: